justdan96/tsMuxer/README.md

 Parameter         | Description
 ---               | ---
-fps               | Video fps.
-If not defined, default value auto detected from a source stream if present.
-If not, default value 23.976. delPulldown       | Remove pulldown from the track if exists.
-This option lead to fps change from 30 to 24 if pulldown exists. ar                | Override video aspect ratio.
+fps               | The number of frames per second.
+If not defined, the value is auto detected if available in the source stream.
+If not, it defaults to 23.976. delPulldown       | Remove pulldown from the track, if it exists.
+If the pulldown is present, the FPS value is changed from 30 to 24. ar                | Override video aspect ratio.
 16:9, 4:3 e.t.c.

 Additional parameters for H.264 video tracks:

 Parameter         | Description
 ---               | ---
-level             | Overwrite  level in the H264 stream.
-Note:  option  update headers only.
-The H264 stream may not meet the requirements of a lower level. insertSEI         | If original   stream  does not contain  SEI picture timing, SEI buffering period or VUI parameters,  then add this data to the stream.
-This option is recommended for BD muxing. forceSEI          | Add SEI picture timing, buffering period and VUI parameters to the stream.
-Rebuild data If data already exist. contSPS           | If original video doesn't contain  repetitive SPS/PPS  then SPS/PPS will be added to the stream before  each key frame.
+level             | Overwrite the level in the H264 stream.
+Do note that this option only updates the headers and does not reencode the stream, which may not meet the requirements for a lower  level. insertSEI         | If the original stream does not contain SEI picture timing, SEI buffering period or VUI parameters, add this data to the stream.
+This option is recommended for BD muxing. forceSEI          | Add SEI picture timing, buffering period and VUI parameters to the stream and rebuild this data if it already exists. contSPS           | If the original video doesn't contain repetitive SPS/PPS, then SPS/PPS will be added to the stream before each key frame.
 This option is recommended for BD muxing. subTrack          | Used for combined AVC/MVC tracks only.
-TsMuxeR always demultiplex  such  tracks to separate  AVC and MVC streams.
-This parameter defined reference to AVC part(if value=1) or to MVC part (if value=2). secondary         | Mux as secondary video (PIP). pipCorner         | Corner for PIP video.
+TsMuxeR always demultiplexes such tracks to separate AVC and MVC streams.
+Setting this to 1 sets the reference to the AVC part, while 2 sets it to the MVC part. secondary         | Mux as secondary video (PIP). pipCorner         | Corner for PIP video.
 Allowed values: "TopLeft","TopRight", "BottomRight", "BottomLeft". pipHOffset        | PIP window horizontal offset from the corner in pixels. pipVOffset        | PIP window vertical offset from the corner in pixels. pipScale          | PIP window scale factor.
-Allowed values: "1", "1/2", "1/4", "1.5", "fullScreen". pipLumma          | Allow PIP window to be transparent.
-Transparent colors  are lumma colors in range `[0..pipLumma]`.
+Allowed values: "1", "1/2", "1/4", "1.5", "fullScreen". pipLumma          | Allow the PIP window to be transparent.
+Transparent colors are lumma colors in range [0..pipLumma].
 Additional parameters for PG and SRT tracks:

 Parameter         | Description
 ---               | ---
 video-width       | The width of the video in pixels. video-height      | The height of the video in pixels. fps               | Video fps.
-Recommended  to  define this parameter for more carefully timing processing.
+It is recommended to define this parameter in order to enable more careful timing processing.
-3d-plane          | Parameter  defines  number  of  the '3D offset track' which placed inside MVC track.
-Each message has individual 3D offset.
-This information stored inside 3D offset track.
+3d-plane          | Defines the number of the '3D offset track' which is placed inside the MVC track.
+Each message has an individual 3D offset.
+This information is stored inside 3D offset track.
 Additional parameters for SRT tracks:

 Parameter         | Description
 ---               | ---
-font-name         | Font name to render. font-color        | Font color.
-Color can be defined in hexadecimal or  decimal format.
-If color 24 bit long  (for instance 0xFF00FF)  it's  define RGB components.
-IF color 32 bit long  (for instance 0x80FF00FF) it's define ARGB components. font-size         | Font size in pixels. font-italic       | Italic display text. font-bold         | Bold display text.
+font-name         | Font name to render. font-color        | Font color, defined as a hexadecimal or decimal number.
+24-bit long numbers (for instance 0xFF00FF) define RGB components, while 32-bit long ones (for instance 0x80FF00FF) define ARGB components. font-size         | Font size in pixels. font-italic       | Italic display text. font-bold         | Bold display text.